Find Assisted Living for Couples Near You

 Transportation is offered for both medical appointments and non-medical causes.
 Senior couples might also benefit from specialized care, including limited skilled nursing, wound care, diabetes care, and tracheostomy services.
 Medication management is available in most assisted living facilities.
 The staff can observe residents while taking their medication, providing reminders and helping them open various bottles or blisters.
 In addition, they might monitor them, to make sure they are following the doctor's prescription.
 If the resident is unable to handle this task, the staff can administer the respective medication.

-It is worth mentioning that assisted living facilities only allow registered nurses to administer treatments to residents.
+Assisted living facilities only allow registered nurses to administer treatments to residents.
 Some treatments, such as insulin shots, might require specialized training.
 Also, not all ALFs allow the staff to handle more complex treatments, but they usually accept third-party care providers on the premises.
 The cost of such services, when coming from third parties, is covered by the resident in question.
-Also, as you will see below, residents who suffer from dementia benefit from additional care, should the respective facility have integrated memory care units.
+Residents who suffer from dementia benefit from additional care, should the respective facility have integrated memory care units.

 Each assisted living facility is free to decide on the actual range of services offered, but in general they all follow the same path.
 Prospective residents are encouraged to check the services provided by each ALF before committing to a particular assisted living community.